The Right Fuelcard Company Ltd. t/a Diesel 24 – Modern Slavery and Human Trafficking Statement

 Organisational structure and supply chains

-Diesel 24 Ltd. is a Private Ltd company whose main business activity is the distribution of fuel cards.
-The Group Head Office and all trading outlets are situated within the United Kingdom.
+The Right Fuelcard Company Ltd. is a Private Ltd company whose main business activity is the distribution of fuel cards.
+The Group Head Office and all trading outlets are situated within in the United Kingdom.

 The Company is committed to ensuring that there is no modern slavery or human trafficking in our business or our supply chains.
 This Statement affirms its intention to act ethically in our business relationships.